vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 ## OpenShift Installation

-This section describes the steps needed to configure the OpenShit environment.
+This section details steps required to configure the OCP environment.

-* Login as a user with sudo privilleges into Ubutu linux machine you configured in previos section
+* Login as a user with sudo privileges into the Driver Linux Machine you configured previously
-* Excute "mkdir uniq-directory-name; cd unique-directory-name" -  This directory contains the unique OpenShift environment you are about to create.
+* Excute "mkdir uniq-directory-name; cd unique-directory-name" to host the OCP environment's files you are about to create
 * Execut "cp /usr/local/openshift/env.sh.template env.sh"
-* Edit env.sh amd modify all the environment properties very carefully.
+* Edit env.sh to specify the required environment properties

-  <br></br>
-  <b> Networking Related Parameters</b>
+  **Networking-related Parameters
    - DHCP=no -- This is for future use and only option at currently is no
    - HTTPIP=###HTTPIP### -- This is the HTTP Server IP which renders HTTP file.
 This is the IP of Ubuntu machine configured as a driver machine in previous section.
 The http server was started on this machine as described in previous section.
    - HTTPPORT=80 -- The port on which HTTP server listen to.